martinm43/stroman/README.md

 3. global_update.py - fully linted
 Updates multiple games (N days in the past via command line update)

-3. mcss.py - linted save for variable names
+3. mcss_python.py - linted save for variable names
 Performs Monte Carlo simulation and calculates:
 * head to head records
 * league wins
 * division wins
-Currently incorrect!
+Currently incorrect - attempting to troubleshoot incorrect math/replace with C++ module

 4. mcss_averages.py - linted save for variable names
 Reads a dict of games to be played with their binomial